-Members are expected to advance developments in the best public interest in keeping with the mandate of the Committee and resolve any potential conflicts between their personal interests in order to support the overall well-being of sport in Coquitlam.
+Members are expected to advance developments in the best public interest, in keeping with the mandate of the Committee and resolve any potential conflicts between their personal interests in order to support the overall well-being of the Economic Development Advisory Committee.
 Members are expected to attend all meetings and participate fully in order to bring the full range of their skills, experiences and diversity to each issue and thus provide the necessary input to the Committee as needed.